- Born: 20/02/1981

 Hibbert missed most of 2012/13 after a constant battle with a calf injury, but he returned to come off the bench for the final home game of the season against West Ham United.

-Injury troubles continued into the 2013/14 campaign, limiting the right-back's first-team appearances alongside the free-scoring form of Seamus Coleman.
+Injury troubles continued into the 2013/14 campaign, with that and the free-scoring form of Seamus Coleman severely limiting the right-back's first-team appearances.